jeonghojo00/MachineTranslation/README.md

 French Text(Translated)        = 'il a vu un vieux camion jaune' French Text(Google Translator) = 'il a vu un vieux camion jaune'

-## Result
+## Result with the Final Model
+Accuracy: 98%
-Ran 25 epochs and achieved 98% accuracy at 11th epoch with 463us/step time consumed per epoch
+Training times: Ran 25 epochs and achieved 98% accuracy at 11th epoch with 463us/step time consumed per epoch

 ## Building the Pipeline
 Below is a summary of the various preprocessing and modeling steps.
 The high-level steps include: